tommypraeger/imessage_analysis/README.md

 ### Running Analysis
 Go to the Analysis page by clicking Analysis in the navigation bar at the top.

 Choose which contact or group chat to run analysis, choose the function to run, set any other required arguments, and optionally set start and end dates.
 Then click Analyze.
+Depending on the function, a table or graph will be shown.
+If a table is shown, you can sort by any of the columns by clicking on the column header.

 ### Using a CSV